 With most of the editing being complete now, it is time to begin creating your display file.
 This task will be accomplished by referencing the necessary files into a new-blank file.
-See the figure below in regards to how to set up your files.
 Since you want to modify your reference files as little as possible, you might find it easiest to copy the standard legend directly into your display file.